Call-for-Code-for-Racial-Justice/TakeTwo/webapi/README.md

 ### Description of TakeTwo API

-This API is part of the Call For Code TakeTwo project.
+This API is part of the Call for Code for Racial Justice TakeTwo project.
 This API is used to capture the data crowdsourced by our contributors through the [TakeTwo Chrome extension tool](/chromeextension/README.md).

 The API is used to fetch the defined categories of racial bias and serve them in the extension tool.
 It also captures the data highlighted by contributors and posts it to a backend database.
 This data is used to train an [ML model](/datascience/README.md) that can detect racial bias.